 The name suggests that it could be one of the stealthiest VPNs on the worldwide web.
-With over 3,000 servers all over the globe across 60 countries, CyberGhost seems incredibly promising.
+With 5,544 servers in 112 locations across 90 countries, CyberGhost seems incredibly promising.
 Seeing that, it had me thinking that when I travel, there’s a good chance I could freely (and anonymously) surf the Internet without a problem.

 But does the Romanian company actually live up to its cunning name?